polevoyd/about-me/README.md

 # About Me

-A simplistic website that meant to be a interactive resume.
+A simplistic website that meant to be a interactive online resume.

 ## Built With